 Here at Golf Digest, we're big believers that golf makes people's lives better.
 It happens in the simplest ways, like the joy that comes from a good shot.
 And it happens in ways much more complex.
 Any story from our series Golf Saved My Life demonstrate golf's capacity to improve seemingly impossible situations.

-In light of Thursday's celebration of World Mental Health Day—and October being World Mental Health Month—we looked into some of the science that supports what we golfers can already feel: Golf is good for your mental health.
+In light of the uncertainty and tense times surrounding the COVID-19 pandemic, we're more grateful for moments of mental clarity and calm than usual.
+We looked into some of the science that supports what we golfers can already feel: Golf is good for your mental health.

 1. Reduces anxiety

 In 2018, we wrote about a European study that cited golf as a means to better overall health—mental health included.

 “Social interaction is the risk factor which has been undervalued,” Roger Hawkes, the former chief medical officer of the European Tour and one of the authors of the study, told CNN.
 “Mental health is a big thing in this day and age, and moderate physical activity is associated with a reduction in anxiety and a reduction in depression.”

 That report echoed some of the findings from a 2009 Swedish study that found golfers have an "increase in life expectancy of about five years."

 A Medical News Today study cites about the positive effects of social interaction.
 Psychologist Susan Pinker explains the physical benefit from interacting in a setting such as golf: “dopamine is [also] generated, which gives us a little high and it kills pain, it’s like a naturally produced morphine."

 The study expands on the importance of handshakes and physical interaction, so we'll skip that part given the coronavirus pandemic.
 But it's pretty cool to think that each social interaction on the golf course can help your mental health.

 3. Reduces the effects of depression